sisu-network/docs/docs/learn/token-swap.md

 ---
 title: Token Swap
 ---
 There are 2 common models for token swapping cross chain: using wrapped tokens and building an AMM (automated market maker).
-There is a third model using atomic swap and hashed timelock contract but they are often tied to a few chains instead of a being a general solution.
+There is a third model using atomic swap and hashed timelock contract but they are often tied to a few chains instead of being a general solution.

 ## Wrapped Token Approach